 Learning the Law

 Our philosophy at KU Law is to teach students the foundations of the law, then provide them with the hands-on experience necessary to begin their careers ready for practice.
-We offer 9 clinical and field placement programs with more than 180 clinical openings and unlimited field placement opportunities for students.
+We offer 9 clinical and field placement programs with unlimited field placement opportunities for students.
 The school's setting at the heart of a major research university also makes possible the 12 joint-degree programs open to law students.
 The most popular programs are business, health services administration, and social welfare, but joint degrees are also available in East Asian languages and cultures, economics, indigenous studies, journalism, political science, philosophy, public administration, Russian and East European studies, and urban planning.